nicehash/NiceHashMiner/doc/MinerReservedPorts.md

 }
 ```

-Within the example file we reserved port [4001] for Beam and [4005, 4010] ports for CuckooCycle algorithm.
+Within the `algorithm_reserved_ports` we reserved port [4001] for Beam and [4005, 4010] ports for CuckooCycle algorithm.
 You can set more than one port for each algorithm.<br>
-To enable changes inside this file, change `use_user_settings` to true.
+To enable changes inside this file, set `use_user_settings` to true.